rajentrivedi/tokenizer-x/README.md

 You can also use the OpenAI Tokenizer to double-check package generated token counts.

 ## Support
+If you find TokenizerX helpful and would like to support its ongoing development, you can contribute by buying me a coffee!
+Your support helps in maintaining and improving the package for the Laravel community.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/rajentrivedi)

 ## Testing